 Quick question: how many people do you know whose life ambition is to make a whole lot of money?

 In many, many cases, however, rich people are unhappy.
 Very unhappy.
-So unhappy in fact, that they end up getting themselves into all kinds of scandals, constantly seek new and dangerous situations and essentially throwing themselves at anything or anyone who they think will make them FEEL something.
+So unhappy in fact, that they end up getting themselves into all kinds of scandals, constantly seek new and dangerous situations, and essentially throw themselves at anything or anyone who they think will make them FEEL something.

 But why!?
 Why would these people who have all this money — which is ostensibly the yardstick of a person’s success — want to do these crazy things?
 Why can’t they just be happy?